mpanighetti/dnd5e-classes/alchemist/house-of-abiogenesis.md

 _7th-level House of Abiogenesis feature_

 Your Potion of Life grants increased potency to the creatures it creates.
 When you make a Potion of Life at size 2 or bigger, you can apply its thrown effect to a Medium-sized object to create a Medium-sized alchemist's monster with d8 Hit Dice and Strength 17 (+3), and at potion size 3 or bigger, you can apply its thrown effect to a Large-sized object to create a Large-sized monster with d10 Hit Dice and Strength 19 (+4).
-An alchemist's monster you create above size Small has Advantage on Strength-based ability checks and Strength Saving Throws, counts as one size larger when determining its carrying capacity and the weight it can push, drag, or lift, and deals an additional 1d6 damage per size category above Small on any attack it makes.
+A Medium or larger alchemist's monster you create has Advantage on Strength-based ability checks and Strength Saving Throws, counts as one size larger when determining its carrying capacity and the weight it can push, drag, or lift, and deals an additional 1d6 damage per size category above Small on any attack it makes.

 Additionally, when you create an alchemist's monster, it gains Temporary Hit Points equal to five times the potion size.